Migrating from Tunnel Proxy to Per-App Tunnel

 Switching the configuration tells Workspace ONE SDK which configuration the SDK-based apps will get next time the SDK checks in.

-If your environment does not require backward compatibility with Tunnel Proxy, perform the following steps to disable the Tunnel Proxy configuration.
+If your environment does not require backward compatibility with Tunnel Proxy, perform the following steps to deactivate the Tunnel Proxy configuration.

 - Navigate to Enterprise Integration > VMware Tunnel Proxy.